The

 average person just over $1,000 in net value over the first two years of use, according to WalletHub’s calculations.

 That sounds pretty good, but you can get at least twice as much value from other rewards cards.
-So how good (or bad) this card will be ultimately depends on how much time you realistically expect to spend in Admiral’s Club lounges.
+So how good (or bad) this card will be ultimately depending on how much time you realistically expect to spend in Admiral’s Club lounges.

-No foreign transaction fees.
+No foreign transaction fees

 The average credit card offer has a

 credit card with no foreign fee, you certainly don’t have to pay hundreds of dollars in annual membership charges to get it.
+There are plenty of cards with low annual fees that don’t charge foreign fees.

-One of the highest annual fees.
+One of the highest annual fees

 The Citi AAdvantage Executive Card’s whopping